 The circle met almost

-every Sunday afterwards for most of the 2015-2016 academic year.
-After the summer vacation, the math circle is expected to resume its activities
+every Sunday of the 2015-2016 academic year.
+After a summer break, the math circle is resuming its activities

 For other outreach activities at Concordia University, please visit our page.